frhyme/frhyme.github.io/_posts/2019-01-16-[paper-summary] betweeness_interdisciplinary.md

 ---
-title: Betweenness centrality as an indicator of the interdisciplinarity of scientific journals
+title: [paper-summary] Betweenness centrality as an indicator of the interdisciplinarity of scientific journals
 category: paper-summary
 tags: betweeness-centrality sna
 ---